Dhushyanth-SB/Potato-disease-classification/README.md

 ### 4. Run the Project

-Run the Python script to start the classification model:
+Run the Python script to train the classification model:

 ```bash
 python main.py